PaulaaGS/tinder-movie/README.md

 To deploy the project to GitHub Pages, push your changes to the main branch or manually trigger the workflow from the Actions tab in your GitHub repository.

 Demo is available here: [paulaags.github.io/tinder-movie/](https://paulaags.github.io/tinder-movie/)

+## Possible Future Improvements

+Here are some ideas for future improvements to the Tinder Movie application:

+- **User Authentication**: Implement user authentication to allow users to create accounts, log in, and save their favorite movies.
+- **Movie Details Page**: Add a detailed movie page that provides more information about each movie, including trailers, reviews, and ratings.
+- **Advanced Filtering**: Add advanced filtering options to allow users to filter movies by genre, release year, rating, etc.
+- **Recommendations**: Implement a recommendation system to suggest movies based on user preferences and past interactions.
+- **Dark Mode**: Add a dark mode option to improve the user experience in low-light environments.
+- **Internationalization (i18n)**: Add support for multiple languages to make the application accessible to a wider audience.
+- **Mobile App**: Develop a mobile version of the application for iOS and Android platforms.

+These improvements can enhance the functionality and user experience of the Tinder Movie application.